telerik/blazor-docs/knowledge-base/grid-row-template-simulate-built-in-functions.md

 ## Solution

 By default, using the Row Template takes the majority of built-in functionalities away from the Grid because the Grid no longer controls its own rendering.
-This gives you the controll to add your own implementation for them.
+This gives you the control to add your own implementation for them.
 The example below showcases a possible implementation of some of the functionalities, such as row selection by clicking on a row and through a Checkbox column, column resizing and visibility, editing through command buttons, sorting, filtering.

 ### Selection